Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 The green, amber and pale blue glass tinted windows filter the light coming into the temple, lending itself to an effect of lightness that bounces off the floor, well adorned with Persian carpets.

-It is set in the middle of lush, green gardens with fields of brightly coloured flowers where many birds and butterflies flutter.
-Bahai temple welcomes visitors of all faiths to pray and meditate in a serene environment.
-The entry is free!
+Bahai Temple is set in the middle of lush, green gardens with fields of brightly coloured flowers where many birds and butterflies flutter.

 6. Tour Kasubi Tombs Of Buganda Kings